 What to Expect From Prescription Drug Addiction Treatment

-A Prescription drug treatment program can help people stop their abuse of the drugs and of themselves.
-Many need to start the process of getting clean by ridding the body of toxins before entering outpatient treatment.
+A Prescription drug treatment program can help people stop their abuse of the drugs and themselves—many need to start getting clean by ridding the body of toxins before entering outpatient treatment.
 In many cases, this process needs to be medically supervised.
 Close supervision occurs because people who have become addicted to certain medications can experience life-threatening seizures when they quit.

 Once toxins are removed, outpatient treatment can begin in earnest.
 The drug rehab program will treat the mental addiction to prescription drugs after physical dependence has waned.
-This may require additional medication to safely facilitate safe transition off of using the drug, but this will occur with psychiatric and cognitive-behavioral therapy.
+This may require additional medication to facilitate a safe transition from using the drug safely, but this will occur with psychiatric and cognitive-behavioral therapy.

-Through the course of the program, the client will also learn life skills and healthy coping mechanisms to deal with addiction.
+Through the program’s course, the client will also learn life skills and healthy coping mechanisms to deal with addiction.
 They’ll also receive treatment for any co-occurring disorders that may contribute to the addiction.
 Treatment may involve the following: